taKana671/VoronoiCity/README.md

     </tr>
     <tr>
       <th>i</th>
-      <th align="left">After clicking on a building and pressing the [i] key, its position and angle will be displayed on the console.</th>
+      <th align="left">Click on a building and press the [i] key, its position and angle will be displayed on the console.</th>
     </tr>
     <tr>
       <th>r</th>